 When your child is arrested, there are a variety of things the police can do.
 They can make a record of the arrest and let your child go home, or they can send your child to an agency that will shelter, care for, or counsel your child.
 Sometimes they will make your child come to the police station, or may give you and your child a “Notice to Appear.”

 However, before the police talk to your child about anything, the police must tell them about their legal rights, such as their right to remain silent, that anything they say will be used against them in court, and that your child has the right to a lawyer.
-This is why you’ll need the services of Santa Ana juvenile delinquency defense attorney Lauren K. Johnson, a lawyer who is effective and prepared to handle Juvenile Court cases.
+This is why you’ll need the services of Santa Ana juvenile delinquency defense attorney Ms. Johnson-Norris, a lawyer who is effective and prepared to handle Juvenile Court cases.

 As the parent of the child, you have rights, too.
 The police must inform you as soon as your child is locked up, and must tell you where your child is and what rights your child has.
 However, as a parent or guardian, you also have legal responsibilities, such as financial responsibilities for any damage caused by your child, or paying restitution to the victim for losses they might incur.

-Orange County juvenile delinquency defense lawyer Lauren K. Johnson has successfully earned a reputation as an outstanding advocate with a proven track record for her clients.
+Orange County juvenile delinquency defense lawyer Ms. Johnson-Norris has successfully earned a reputation as an outstanding advocate with a proven track record for her clients.
 She has the knowledge and experience that get results following the arrest of a juvenile offender in Santa Ana.